Home

 2400

-The collision itself is a few lines.
 For each pair, measure the distance.
-If it is less than the sum of their radii, push them apart and swap their velocity along the collision normal:
+If it is less than the sum of the two radii, push them apart and reflect their velocities along the collision normal:

 var dx = b.x - a.x, dy = b.y - a.y;